 - Facilitates any necessary donor testing with different medical specialties such as cardiology, radiology, neurology and consults with discipline specialists on BCT related queries.

 Demonstrated skills in conflict resolution within the healthcare environment.
 A demonstrated ability to establish effective relationships with multi-disciplinary teams.
 Demonstrated ability to remain calm, composed and focused under extremely emotional and tense situations.
 To be empathic to the needs of families undergoing emotional trauma, sensitive to spiritual and cultural contexts of care, and interact effectively with individuals who are experiencing personal emotional trauma.
 Excellent interpersonal skills that include verbal and written communications.
 Computer experience is essential as a significant amount of work is completed using an electronic donor record.
+Must be comfortable in interacting with families in order to obtain consent and conduct a medical social questionnaire as well as doing a chart review

 We invite you to apply by clicking on the "Apply Now" button where you can register for the first time or enter your Username and Password in order to re-access your profile on our system.